Kong/kongponents/docs/components/segmented-control.md

 ### isDisabled

-You can pass in an optional flag to disable the control - by default it is set to `false`.
+You can pass in an optional flag to disable the control or an individual button - by default it is set to `false`.

 <KSegmentedControl
     :options="['On','Off']"